diodechain/website/_posts/2025-11-20-1000-canister-challenge.md

   - +25 for 2+ daily interactions in your Zone
 * 🏆 Top Pick Reward: 500 [DIODE](https://network.docs.diode.io/docs/features/is-there-a-diode-token/)
 * 🥇🥈🥉  3 Runner-Up Rewards: [1 Disrupt NFT each](https://diode.foundation/docs/programs/disrupt_nft.html)
+* ⭐️ Top 10 Zones are featured on the Discover page in Diode Collab

 The campaign turns that 1,000-canister benchmark into a community event, rewarding creative, real-world uses of always-on, self-custody collaboration spaces.